ucoruh/vs-net-core-template/README.md

     exit 1
 fi

-# Check if .gitignore file exists
+# Check if README.md file exists
 if [ ! -f README.md ]; then
     echo "[!]
 README.md file not found.
 Please make sure the README.md file is present." >&2 exit 1